 Technology Workshop Resources from General Conference

-New: Clergy License Renewal for 2016 – Complete your form online by clicking here.
+Complete your 2018 form online by clicking here.

 Getting Started in Ministry

 Are you planning a life of vocational ministry?
 Looking for opportunities to serve?